iotivity/IoTivity-Getting-Started/gsg-gtk.md

 ## Build and Run the Client App (If you've already installed OTGC once, you can skip the installation here and jump to step 3.)

-NOTE: Alternatively, you can run the Android version of OTGC on your smart phone or tablet.
+NOTE: The instructions below are for building and running the OTGC client application on Linux.
+Alternatively, you can run the Android version of OTGC on your smart phone or tablet.
 Get the installation package here: (https://github.com/openconnectivity/otgc-android).
 You can then just run it and skip the Linux OTGC installation in the steps below.
+If you run the Android app, you can basically follow the instructions is step % below.
 The circle icon will start the discovery process and should find the Emulator server.

 The sample client application is called OTGC (Onboarding Tool and Generic Client).
-You'll download and build the binary with a script:
+On Linux, you'll download and build the binary with a script:

 1. On the development PC, open another terminal window.